Well35/LostInDraft/README.md

 - Better visual feedback for guessing correctly/incorrectly
 - More stats for the individual game after making a guess (every champions' damage that game)
 - Showing chosen runes and summoner spells before guessing

+## Credits

+Lost in Draft was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+Riot Games does not endorse or sponsor this project.